xmos/lib_sw_pll/doc/rst/sw_pll.rst

 Output jitter for fixed clocks using a 100 Hz to 40 kHz mask is typically less than 8 ps.

 The fixed clock API also supports setting the frequency to *0* which disables the PLL.
 This can be helpful in systems where a low-power state is required.
-When disabled, the pin X1D11 is reverted to port mode so that the user can choose to set the state of this pin using normal I/O operations.
+When disabled, pin X1D11 on `xcore.ai` or pins X0D39 and/or X1D11 for `xcore-400` are reverted to port mode so that the user can choose to set the state of this pin using normal I/O operations.

 |newpage|